chwar/XRUI/README.md

 ### XRUI Menu
 <img src="https://user-images.githubusercontent.com/25299178/127934036-f7c40049-072c-420b-ac45-1125b7f0cd30.png" alt="XRUI Menu" height="500"/> ![Screenshot from 2021-08-03 14-35-32](https://user-images.githubusercontent.com/25299178/128016466-1b55cfd9-8bf0-499f-9b17-d35a5a1178f0.png)

-The provided XRUI Menu template is designed as a side menu that collapses out of the view frustrum.
+The provided XRUI Menu template is designed as a side menu that collapses out of the view frustum.
 It can be configured in the inspector (see screenshot above).

 The list element template is the UXML template that is used to create entries.
 You can provide a template with a simple button, or more complex compositions with images, text, buttons, etc. to suit your needs.